$5,000,000

-The Perecman Firm, P.L.L.C., secured a $5,000,000 settlement for a union crane operator and mechanic who was injured from a fall on an outdoor stair tower at a World Trade Center construction site.
+The Perecman Firm, secured a $5,000,000 settlement for a union crane operator and mechanic who was injured from a fall on an outdoor stair tower at a World Trade Center construction site.

 On July 13, 2010, the plaintiff, a crane's operator, fell while he was descending an exterior temporary stairway.
 The incident occurred at a construction site that was located at 1 World Trade Center, in Manhattan.
 The plaintiff claimed that he suffered injuries of an ankle, his back, and his neck.